davbeek/gitinspectorgui-rtd/docs/source/overview.rst

 Copyright
 ---------
 Copyright (C) 2012-2023 Ejwa Software and the GitinspectorGUI team.
 All rights reserved.
-License GPLv3+: GNU GPL version 3 or later
-<http://gnu.org/licenses/gpl.html>.
-This is free software: you are free to
-change and redistribute it.
+License: `GNU GPL <http://gnu.org/licenses/gpl.html>`_ version 3 or later (GPLv3+).
+This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.